fionngavin48/SHOOTERGAME/README.md

 This is a fully 3D, first-person shooter (FPS) game built in Unity using C#.
 This personal project showcases mechanics including:

+✅ Custom 3D models for the player and weapons made in Blender.

-A main menu with UI elements.
+✅ A main menu with UI elements.

-Multiple, selectable test maps with unique environments.
+✅ Multiple, selectable test maps with unique environments.

-Realistic physics for movement, shooting, and interactions.
+✅ Realistic physics for movement, shooting, and interactions.

-Custom animations for player actions.
+✅ Custom animations for player actions.

-Particle effects for muzzle flash and bullets.
+✅ Particle effects for muzzle flash and bullets.

-# Features

-✅ First-Person Shooter Controls – Smooth movement & aiming.

-✅ Weapon System – Firing and reloading.

-✅ Interactive Maps – Different levels with obstacles and strategic cover.

-✅ Realistic Effects – Custom particle effects for gunfire.

-✅ User Interface (UI) – Main menu.

 # Requirements

 Unity (version 2021.x or later recommended).

 C# (for scripting and gameplay logic).

 # Installation & Usage